 Using an Industrial Heater

-Many manufacturers of heaters now have simple plug and play heaters which are great accessory for a dog house.
-Heat mats are also another great accessory that can simply be plugged in and will warm your doggie up from below.
-This is great if covered with a blanket so your doggie doesn’t get too warm and stays comfortable.
-Keep monitoring the electrical outlet when using these type of blankets as you don’t want your doggie chewing through the wire.
-Also, ensure the temperature is not set too high so your doggie doesn’t get burnt.
+Many heaters manufacturers now have simple plug and play heaters which are great accessories for a dog house.
+Heat mats are also another great accessory that can be plugged in and warm your doggie up from below.
+This is great if covered th a blanket, so your doggie doesn’t get too warm and stays comfortable.
+Keep monitoring the electrical outlet when using these types of blankets, as you don’t want your doggie chewing through the wire.
+Also, ensure the temperature is not set too high, so your doggie doesn’t get burnt.

-Lights can be a great source of heat especially in such a small space like a dog house.
-Incandescent bulbs are the best bulbs to use if your dog cannot reach the bulb with its head or come in to contact with it at all.
-Fitting a fire proof surround on the bulb is another great way to keep your doggie safe from burns.
+Lights can be a great source of heat, especially in such a small space as a dog house.
+Incandescent bulbs are the b t bulbs to use if your dog cannot reach the bulb with its head or come in contact with it at all.
+Fitting a fireproof surround the bulb is another great way to keep your doggie safe from burns.

-There are pet specific bulbs available which are red bulbs.
-These are much safer than white bulbs as they can prevent your doggie from lack of sleep due to the brightness.
+There are pet-specific bulbs available that are red.
+These are much safer than white bulbs as they can prevent your doggie from losing sleep due to the brightness.

-Heat from your house is also another great way of giving your doggie house some warmth.
-A Dryer hose is a safe way of extracting heat from the home (using a fan) and pushing it through the hose into to doggie house.
-Drill a hole larger enough to take the aluminium hose.
-Then connect the hose to the dog house and your house.
-Heat will flow through the hose into the dog house.
-You can increase the amount of heat by using a fan to blow more warm air.
+The heat from your house is also another great way of giving your doggie house some warmth.
+A Dryer hose is a safe way of e rating heat from home (using a fan) and pushing it through the hose into to doggie house.
+Drill a hole larger enough to ta the aluminium hose.
+Then connect the hose to the dog use and your home.
+Heat will flow through the hose in the dog house.
+You can increase the amount of heat y using a fan to blow more warm air.

 Winter-Ready Comfort – Crafting a Cozy Haven for Your Canine Companion!